Jack-Bot: Visor and 5x5 Grid Keno Lights

 When the visor opens, the player can lock a ball into one of Pin-Bot's eye sockets; doing so puts another ball to the plunger, and locking the second ball begins Multi-Ball.

 If the visor is open, and the player hasn't started Multi-Ball yet, completing all 25 lights a second time lights an Extra Ball light above the inlane and outlane roll-overs.

 Extra Ball

 The inlane and outlane roll-overs have an extra ball light above them, which the player collects by getting the ball to roll over the lit inlane or outlane.
 It is possible to have more than one light lit and collect multiple Extra Balls.

+However, there's a limit of five such per game, and any in excess scores 250 million instead.